drehnstrom/spanner-examples/spanner-labs/8-Migrating Data to and from Spanner with Dataflow/instructions/en.md

     --temp_location gs://$DEVSHELL_PROJECT_ID-data-flow/tmp/
 ```

 5. Use the Navigation menu to go to DataFlow Jobs.
-It may take a few moments to see the job show up, so just click the __Refresh__ button until you see it.
-Then you can click on the job and see the job details.
-It will take several minutes to run the job in the DataFlow service since it will create a cluster or one or more VMs to submit the job to.
+It may take a few moments to see the job show up, so click the __Refresh__ button until you see it.
+Then you can click the job and see the job details.
+It takes several minutes to run the job in the DataFlow service since it creates a cluster or one or more VMs to submit the job to.

 6. As you did before, verify the data was added to your Spanner database.